zelark/nano-id/README.md

 "NOBHihn110UuXbF2JiKxT"
 ```

-But you can pass the size
+If you want to reduce the ID size (and increase collision probability), you can pass the size as an argument.
 ```clojure
 user=> (nano-id 10)
 "N2g6IlJP0l"
 ```
+Don’t forget to check the safety of your ID size via [collision probability calculator](https://zelark.github.io/nano-id-cc/).

 ### Custom alphabet or random number generator
 Also you can provide your own alphabet as follow